danxhuber/isoclassify/README.md

         run                 run isoclassify
     ```

-5. **Optional:** Set an environment variable for a custom path to the MESA models, otherwise the default data location is `~/.isoclassify`, created upon install.
+5. **Optional:** Set an environment variable for a path to store the MESA models downloaded in step 6.
+Otherwise, skip this step and use the default location.

     ```bash
     export ISOCLASSIFY=/path/to/data/dir
     ```

-6. Download MESA models into the `isoclassify` data directory,
+6. Download MESA models into the `isoclassify` data directory created upon installation or specified in step 5,

     ```bash
     cd ~/.isoclassify  # or $ISOCLASSIFY if step 5 is used